420tushar/icopy/README.md

 3. And then add a Config Var `RCLONE_CONFIG`  as `/app/rclone.conf`
 4. Go to the build packs section in settings and click add buildpack and enter "https://github.com/Nenokkadine/Fclone-BuildPack.git" as buildpack url then click save changes.
 5. Add Another Build Pack "Python" Which will be Available there.

+   After Updating Everything It Should Look like this

    ![settings](https://raw.githubusercontent.com/Nenokkadine/CDN/master/Readme1.png)
 4. Now `git clone https://github.com/Nenokkadine/ICopy-Heroku.git && cd ICopy-Heroku`
 5. Copy Your Service Accounts to accounts folder